 The answers depend on the exact job you apply for and the agency that offers the job.
 Read the job summaries of the job openings listed on the Employment page.
 This will give you an idea of the variety of responsibilities the employee will have as well as the minimum requirements to apply for the job.

 Also, read over the material on the Crime-Scene-Investigator.net (this website).
 There is a variety of information that will help you understand the job of a Crime Scene Investigator.
+Watch the video Traits of a Successful Crime Scene Investigator to see if you are a good candidate to be a Crime Scene Investigator.
 One article, Duty Description for the Crime Scene Investigator, by Mike Byrd of the Miami-Dade Police Department Crime Scene Investigations Unit, gives a good description of what a Crime Scene Investigator does on the job.

 Are there Crime Scene Technician jobs available?

 According to the U.S. Department of Labor, Bureau of Labor Statistics, a "forensic science technician" is a person employed to "collect, identify, classify, and analyze physical evidence related to criminal investigations" (this would include crime scene technicians who work in the field and technicians who work in the crime laboratory).
-The Bureau's Occupational Outlook Handbook, states: "Employment of forensic science technicians is projected to grow 27 percent from 2014 to 2024, much faster than the average for all occupations."
-Employment growth in State and local government should be driven by the increasing application of forensic science techniques, such as DNA analysis, to examine, solve, and prevent crime.
-The report also points out: "In addition to job openings created by growth, many openings should arise from the need to replace technicians who retire or leave the labor force for other reasons."
+The Bureau's Occupational Outlook Handbook, states: "Employment of forensic science technicians is projected to grow 13 percent from 2022 to 2032, much faster than the average for all occupations."
+Employment growth in State and local government is driven by the increasing application of forensic science techniques, such as DNA analysis, to examine, solve, and prevent crime.
+The report points out: "About 2,600 openings for forensic science technicians are projected each year, on average, over the decade.
+Many of those openings are expected to result from the need to replace workers who transfer to different occupations or exit the labor force, such as to retire."

 Some recent job openings posted on this website have the following pay scales listed: